Leadership

 UW’s minor in leadership is led by dedicated and highly experienced faculty members, including:

-• Dr. Chase Thiel: Dr. Thiel is the Bill Daniels Chair of Business Ethics and an Associate Professor of Management at UW.
+• Dr. Chase Thiel: Dr. Thiel is the Rile Chair of Leadership, Department Chair of Management & Marketing, and a Professor of Management at UW.
 Dr. Thiel’s primary research examines unethical behavior in the workplace and his research has appeared in leading management journals.
-He is a five-time recipient of the College of Business research awards and in 2021, he received the prestigious McMurry Fellowship for excellence in research.
+He is a six-time recipient of the College of Business research awards and in 2021, he received the prestigious McMurry Fellowship for excellence in research.

-• Kent Noble: Kent Noble is the Daniels Fund Ethics Initiative Collegiate Program Professor of Ethics.
+• Kent Noble: Kent Noble is the Bill Daniel Chair of Business Ethics.
 In 2018, Kent received the Professor of the Year distinction from UW’s College of Business.
 In 2019 and 2020, UW’s Mortar Board Honor Society recognized him as a "Top Prof”.
-Kent currently serves on the board of directors for the John P. Ellbogen Foundation, the NASBA Center for the Public Trust, the Board of Advisors for Millennium Bridge Capital and the Better Business Bureau Foundation of Northern Colorado and Wyoming.
+Kent currently serves on the board of directors for the John P. Ellbogen Foundation, the NASBA Center for the Public Trust, the Board of Advisors for Millennium Bridge Capital, the Better Business Bureau Foundation of Northern Colorado and Wyoming, and the UW Alumni Association.

 What can you do with a minor in leadership?